How to handle customer complaints effectively

 One excellent way to achieve this is by implementing a digital self-service tool such as:

 Why self-service?
-Well, a study from American Express reported that more than 6 out of 10 US consumers say a digital self-service tool is their preferred support channel.
+Well, a report by Zendesk reported that 69% of consumers say a self-service tool is their preferred support channel.

 And of all the self-service options, Forrester Research found the most popular solution among customers to be knowledge bases.